podgemccarthy/AssignmentGame/README.md

 If the blocks reach the top of the screen then the game is over.
 If the blocks form a line the whole way across the screen or many lines across the screen they will be deleted or erased.
 One shape will fall at a time and the next one will only start once the previous one has landed.
-The user has control over the blocks
+The user has control over the blocks.
+In my project they will use up down right left keys